Storm Sniff

 Now you can too.

-Storm Sniff watches the sky for falling pressure, rising storm energy and the first lightning strike within range — and tells you in time to give the trazodone, draw the curtains, and settle in beside them.
+Storm Sniff watches the sky for falling pressure, rising storm energy and the first lightning strike within range — and tells you in time to give their meds, draw the curtains, and settle in beside them.

 Start free Sign in